Lonero-Team/Lonero-ATM-Project/Tutorials/README.md

 Cut two aluminum angles into 11 1/2″ lengths (as per original instructions). \
 Drill/[tap](https://en.wikipedia.org/wiki/Tap_and_die#mediaviewer/File:Tap_and_T-wrench.jpg) two holes, and drill three rivet holes for the faceplate.
 (See diagram to avoid confusion).

 Remember to rivet the two aluminum angles.
 You will need to rivet them to the sides of the flaceplate.
-Make sure to allow for (about 1/8″) room to overlap for the surface at the front of the box (as per instructions).
+Make sure to allow for (about 1/8″) room to overlap the surface at the front of the box (as per instructions).
 The angles should be positioned to lie inside the box.

 ### Step 2